dhellmann/pymotw-3/source/tabnanny/index.rst

     ./source/queue/fetch_podcasts.py 65 "    \t\tparsed_url = \
     urlparse(enclosure['url'])\n"

 Line 65 of ``fetch_podcasts.py`` had two tabs instead of 8 spaces.
-This wasn't apparent in a text editor editor, which was configured to with tabstops set to 4 spaces, so visually there was no difference.
+This wasn't apparent in a text editor, which was configured to with tabstops set to 4 spaces, so visually there was no difference.

 .. literalinclude:: ../queue/fetch_podcasts.py